trivanhobby/redbutton/README.md

 - **Journal**: Keep track of your emotional states and reflections
   - Daily journal entries tied to your emotions and actions
   - Review past entries to track patterns
+  - AI-assisted journaling with templates and polishing
+  - Auto-save as you type

 - **Calendar & Stats**: Visualize your emotional patterns
   - Calendar view with color-coded emotional states